-Pupils' work will contain:
+Pupils' work may contain:

-- The Date. - The WALT (we are learning to).
+The Date.

-• The WILF (what I am looking for).
+- The WALT (we are learning to). - The WILF (what I am looking for).
 This is the differentiated learning intention which is used to identify expected entry point only.
-This also supports mixed-age planning and progression.

-- The Success Criteria.
-What the child needs to do to be successful (where appropriate). - Identification of support (I-Independent, TA- Supported, T-Teacher, A-when a child is absent).
+This also supports mixed-age planning and progression. - The WAWA (we are writing a...). - An enquiry question. - The Success Criteria.
+What the child needs to do to be successful (where appropriate). - Identification of support (TA- Supported, T-Teacher) no code needed if work is independent.